mjasikowski/intellij-poco-scripts/README.md

 # How to use

-Right click on your table and find this:
+Right click on your table and find the scripts in the "scripted extensions" context menu:

 ![image](https://user-images.githubusercontent.com/4477538/81436167-4eed7580-9169-11ea-83bb-04815dd887ad.png)